mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-07-22-sschuermann-portrait.md

 ---
 layout: media
-title: "What do you see?"
+title: "What Do You See?"
 excerpt: "PaperFaces portrait of @sschuermann drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-sschuermann-twitter-lg.jpg